 Held each year on 26 January, Australia Day is the country’s official national day.
 It’s a time to celebrate the Australian way of life and reflect on what it means to be Australian.
-Join in a fun festival, learn about ancient Aboriginal culture at a traditional ceremony or just soak up the Summer sunshine at the beach.
+Check with your local council to find out what events will be held.

 Local councils will host their own activities with invited Australia Day Ambassadors – more than 100 will be out and about across NSW, taking part in local events and festivities.
 Below are some highlights from regional NSW.

 This hub of the Central West hosts a number of community events and activities, including a fair, fireworks display and the Bathurst Australia Day Awards.
 There’s also free entry to the pool at the Manning Aquatic Centre.